visit-dav/visit/src/doc/tutorials/PythonExpressions.rst

 Python Expression Example 1
 ---------------------------

-This example adds two cell centered variables.
+This example adds two cell-centered variables.
 It demonstrates accessing multiple variables and performing simple operations with them to generate a result.

 Here is the example script.